 Probably this describes her life the best.
 The pain in her voice was not superficial; it came from the heartbreaking episodes from her own life.
 Born to a courtesan and a barrister in Faizabad, Bibbi’s (Bibbi was her birth name) life was nothing short of a catastrophe, a catastrophe that she mastered with her voice.

-Shortly after her first concert at the age of eleven, Begum had to introduce a girl child in the world and bring her up as a sister.
+Shortly after her first concert at the age of eleven, Begum had to introduce a girl child into the world and bring her up as a sister.
 She was a mother even before she grew up and yet she was not a mother.
-In her early youth, she also tried her hand in acting in Bombay in which she succeeded but left it detachedly.
-She wanted to sing and not limit herself to cinema.
-In 1940s, she thus came to Lucknow where she set up her own kotha (salon).
+In her early youth, she also tried her hand at acting in Bombay in which she succeeded but left it detachedly.
+She wanted to sing and not limit herself to the cinema.
+In the 1940s, she thus came to Lucknow where she set up her own Kotha (salon).
 Later she married an Oxford return barrister Ishtiaq Ahmed and gave up music for eight years in consideration for a stable life, love and home.

 But after six miscarriages and the death of her mother, she could not hold herself together.
 It is said that she jumped into her mother’s grave and asked to bury her with her mother.
 The doctors said that she needs to have an outlet for grief and thus she returned to music, to life.

-Her bond with music was not limited by religions and rituals; she was a practicing Muslim yet a devotee of Lord Krishna.
-However she could never give up alcohol and cigarettes.
-One of her remarkable achievements was to break out of the kotha circle.
-She was the one to bring the dadra and the thumri to people through public concerts.
-She was also the first women to declare herself an Ustad and perform the ceremony of Ganda Bandh with her disciples.
+Her bond with music was not limited by religions and rituals; she was a practising Muslim yet a devotee of Lord Krishna.
+However, she could never give up alcohol and cigarettes.
+One of her remarkable achievements was to break out of the Kotha circle.
+She was the one to bring the Dadra and the thumri to people through public concerts.
+She was also the first woman to declare herself an Ustad and perform the ceremony of Ganda Bandh with her disciples.

 Whenever I lie down lifeless in my bed heaved only by pain, I listen to Begum Akhtar who has become an inseparable part of my identity.
 I can live my life only as an admirer of Begum.
 Language or my understanding of the form of music is immaterial now.
 We are at that stage of ishq, when we are only voices echoing in the void of life.